-Reasoning and problem solving is integrated into planning and teaching.
+Using and applying mathematics is integrated into planning and teaching.
 This has been developed from the use of the 'block' and 'unit' approach to planning, as outlined in the Primary Framework and amended in line with the revised National Curriculum 2014 for Mathematics.